andrewc26/P2Wildcats/README.md

 - Deployment by Anthony W.
     - Procedures by Anthony W.
     - Tech Talks (https://www-freecodecamp-org.cdn.ampproject.org/c/s/www.freecodecamp.org/news/the-linux-commands-handbook/amp/) and (https://flask.palletsprojects.com/en/1.1.x/deploying/#deployment) and (https://drive.google.com/file/d/1yYb9al2HrXVc32_izZAu969sTe87cghh/view)
-- Navigation Bar by Andrew C. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/nav.html)
+Through the use of virtual box, we were able to get a unique deplyment system up and running.
+- Navigation Bar by Andrew C. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/nav.html) Our group was successfully able to integrate the home page as well as adding a navbar using Bootstrap that contains different tabs of possible items; currently ready to deploy on Raspberry Pi in Scrum Board.
+It can be evaluated via runtime by running the project and checking if the navbar does lead to the different tabs on our website.
 - Home Page by Travis M. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/home.html)
 - Wildcatalog Page by Andrew C. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/catalog.html)
     - Algorithms by Travis M. (https://github.com/andrewc26/P2Wildcats/blob/main/views.py)
     - Outputs by Travis M. and Anthony W. (https://github.com/andrewc26/P2Wildcats/blob/main/views.py)
     - Tech Talk (https://github.com/nighthawkcoders/flask-idea-homesite/tree/master/models) and (https://flask.palletsprojects.com/en/1.1.x/quickstart/)
+This is one of our main databases which holds different cat images which can be randomly displayed with the click of a button.
 - About Page by Travis M. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/about.html)
     - Lists by Andrew C. (https://www.w3schools.com/html/html_lists_unordered.asp)
+This page displays all of the creators and contains a list of some random facts about each of us.
-- Wildcat of the Week by Andrew C. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/weeklycat.html)
+- Wildcat of the Week by Andrew C. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/weeklycat.html) With this feature, a new cat is displayed every week at random with some cool facts about them to add a variety to the project.
 - King of the Cats Page/Leaderboard by Andrew C. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/catvoting.html)
     - Leaderboard by Andrew C. (https://github.com/TrishZwei/python-leaderboard)
-    - Voting Poll by Andrew C. (https://www.w3schools.com/php/php_ajax_poll.asp)
+    - Voting Poll by Andrew C. (https://www.w3schools.com/php/php_ajax_poll.asp) A leaderboard page in which you can vote for which cat you think is the best.
+It displays percentages and holds number of votes.
-- Dashboard Page by Nick G. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/dashboard.html)
+- Dashboard Page by Nick G. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/dashboard.html) This feature was created for when a user logs in.
+It confirms the account and allows the user to browse through the website and keeps all of their information and progress.
 - Login System by Travis M. and Nick G. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/login.html)
     - Inputs by Travis M. and Nick G. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/signup.html)
     - Tech Talk (https://flask-login.readthedocs.io/en/latest/) and (https://docs.google.com/document/d/1F6iYBj5xJ8ZWCtkDqlF_-skWM-Xuut-BqT5eRNPhnOE/edit)
+By logging in, users can retain their information because of the database which holds user information.
+They must be logged in to hold the information.
-- Easter Egg by Travis M. and Anthony W. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/easter.html)
+- Easter Egg by Travis M. and Anthony W. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/easter.html) To find the easter egg, click the word "Wildcats" on the home page and you will be brought to a new page with secret features.
 - Easter Navigation Bar by Andrew C. (https://github.com/andrewc26/P2Wildcats/blob/main/templates/easternav.html)
 - Databases by Travis M. and Andrew C.
     - Tech Talk(http://nighthawkcoders.cf/pythondb/#FE-HTML) and (http://nighthawkcoders.cf/pythondb/#BE-VIEW)
+This is a main feature for our website.
+Our databases shos all user information and works hand in hand with the signup/login page to store information.

 # Project Overview
 Our idea is a website that teaches you about animals, specifically wildcats and their lifestyle with cool facts.